Fal186/Web3-Discourse-Analysis/README.md

 ## 📌 Project Overview
 Web3 communities move at high velocity across fragmented platforms like X, Reddit, and Discord.
 Understanding the health of these communities requires more than simple sentiment analysis; it requires understanding context.

-This project introduces a **Three-Stage AI Framework** that utilizes fine-tuned Transformer models (**CryptoBERT** and **RoBERTa**) to categorize discourse into Domain, Tone, and Intent.
+This project introduces a **Three-Stage Framework** that utilizes fine-tuned Transformer models (**CryptoBERT** and **RoBERTa**) to categorize discourse into Domain, Tone, and Intent.
 This allows stakeholders to identify trust signals and community shifts in real-time.

 ---